VIBURNUM continued

 VIBURNUM 'Chippewa'

 This handsome plant was the product of a breeding programme at the US National Arboretum in 1968.
 Evergreen V. japonicum was crossed with the deciduous, red-fruited V. dilatatum 'Catskill' and ‘Chippewa’ was selected from the resultant seedlings 5 years later.
 Thus we can enjoy dark green, heavy-textured foliage that takes on fabulous rich red autumn colour late in the season.
 The huge creamy white flower-heads in May can contain 250-400 florets (no, I haven’t counted them to check) before giving way to a potentially heavy set of glossy red fruits in August.
-Fruiting will be best with a pollinator (like ‘Huron’) but I grow it for its late autumn colour which extends the season in spectacular manner.
+Fruiting will be best with a pollinator but I grow it for its late autumn colour which extends the season in spectacular manner.

 VIBURNUM 'Conoy'